po-boisvert/Election_Analysis/README.md

 ### County conclusion
 The heawiest county across all is Denver (the largest turnout) with a total of 306,055 votes on a total of 369,711 votes.
 This tell us that if a candidate win Denver; he will mostly win the campaign.

+## Election Audit Summary

+There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.
+(4 pt)